rparak/INTEMAC_Vision_Bootcamp/README.md

 # INTEMAC Vision.Bootcamp – A Workshop on the Fundamentals of Machine Vision

-Vision.Bootcamp is a two-day intensive workshop that introduces participants to the fundamentals of machine vision and AI-based object detection techniques.
+Vision.Bootcamp is a two-day intensive workshop that introduces participants to the fundamentals of machine vision and artificial intelligence (AI)-based object detection techniques.
 Organized by INTEMAC, this workshop is specifically tailored for small and medium-sized enterprises (SMEs) aiming to enhance their manufacturing processes through industrial vision technologies.
-Supported by EU funding through the European Digital Innovation Hub (EDIH), the workshop provides SMEs with access to cutting-edge knowledge and practical experience at no cost.
+The workshop is supported by European Union (EU) funding through the European Digital Innovation Hub (EDIH).

 The workshop is designed for: